 This update should be read in conjunction with our previous announcements in June 2018 and February 2019.
 As outlined therein, since the United Kingdom (UK) referendum result on membership of the European Union (EU) in June 2016, Croda has been working to assess and mitigate the likely impacts of ‘Brexit’ on its customers and suppliers under a variety of potential outcomes.
-Now that Brexit has taken place and we are in the “Transition Period” (until 31 December 2020), whilst a trading agreement is negotiated between the UK and EU, we have continued to focus our efforts on preparing for a “no deal” or “hard” Brexit.
+Now that Brexit has taken place and we are in the “Transition Period” (until 31 December 2020), whilst a trading agreement is negotiated between the UK and EU, we have continued to prepare for the different potential outcomes for our business.

 We are a global business headquartered in the UK.
-5% of our sales are made to UK customers.
+Less than 5% of our sales are made to UK customers.
 We have 29 manufacturing sites, of which four are located in the UK, and over 4,500 employees, with 1,000 based in the UK.
 We have a small number of EU nationals working in the UK and vice versa.